This just might be one of the best dishes my husband has ever made!

 2. Heat a large non-stick saucepan over medium-high heat.
-Add a little vegetable broth to prevent sticking & saute the seitan and shiitakes, stirring until browned, then add the garlic.
-When the vegetables start to sizzle, sprinkle them with the flour mushroom mixture and stir to combine.
+Add a little vegetable broth to prevent sticking & saute the seitan or soy curl, shiitakes & creminis, stirring until browned, then add the garlic.
+When the vegetables start to sizzle, sprinkle them with the flour/mushroom mixture and stir to combine.
 Add a little broth if necessary.
 Keep stirring and scraping until the flour is well moistened and the mushroom powder is fragrant.

-3. As the mushroom-seitan mixture cooks, whisk together the soymilk, wine, tomato paste, yeast, miso, nutmeg, cayenne, and turmeric in a measuring cup.
+3. As the mushroom-seitan or soy curl mixture cooks, whisk together the soymilk, wine, tomato paste, yeast, miso, nutmeg, cayenne, and turmeric in a measuring cup.
 Remove the pan from the heat and use a heat-safe spatula to stir in about one fourth of the soymilk mixture until smooth.
 Continue to add the soymilk mixture in fourths, stirring after each addition until all is incorporated.
+Turn on the heat to medium, stir & heat until the mixture thickens.
 Stir in the parsley and salt (optional) and keep warm.

 4. Heat a non-stick skillet over medium-high heat.
 When the pan is hot, sear the portobello mushroom slices, stirring as they shrink and brown.
 Add a little vegetable broth if they start to stick.
 Reserve.

 5. Cook the fettucine in the boiling water according to the package directions and drain well.